nginxinc/NGINX-Demos/zookeeper-demo/README.md

      $ docker stop service2 service4
      ```

 1. Play by creating/removing/starting/stopping multiple containers.
-Creating a new container with SERVICE_TAG "production" or starting a stopped container will add that container to the NGINX upstream group automatically.
+Creating a new container with SERVICE_TAGS "production" or starting a stopped container will add that container to the NGINX upstream group automatically.
 Removing or stopping a container removes it from the upstream group.

-1. The way this works is using [Watches](https://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#sc_zkDataMode_watches) feature of Zookeeper, eveytime there is a change in the list of services, a handler (script.sh) is invoked.
+1. The way this works is using [Watches](https://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#sc_zkDataMode_watches) feature of Zookeeper, eveytime there is a change in the list of services, a handler (script.sh) is invoked through zk-tool.
 This bash script gets the list of all Nginx Plus upstreams using its status and upstream_conf APIs, loops through all the containers registered with ZK which are tagged with SERVICE_TAG "production" using 'zk-tool list /services'. and adds them to the upstream group using upstream_conf API if not present already.
 It also removes the upstreams from Nginx upstream group which are not present in ZK.

 All the changes should be automatically reflected in the NGINX config and show up on the NGINX Plus Dashboard.